5 Best Free VPNs for Torrenting and P2P in 2023 — Fast & Safe

-- Really free — A free VPN means that you shouldn’t have to commit to a subscription to use the service.
+- Really free.
+A free torrenting VPN means that you shouldn’t have to commit to a subscription to use the service.
 I tested each and every VPN on this list to make sure that it’s either 100% free or backed by a trustworthy money-back guarantee.

-- Strong security features — I made sure that each VPN on this list has essential security features, like AES 256-bit military-grade encryption and leak protection.
-Most of them have an automatic kill switch to keep your torrenting activity safe even if you lose your VPN connection.
-All this ensures safe, private torrenting sessions.
+- Strong security features.
+I made sure that each VPN on this list has essential security features, like AES 256-bit military-grade encryption and IP/DNS leak protection.
+Most of them also have an automatic kill switch to keep your torrenting activity private even if your VPN suddenly disconnects.

-- A strict no-logs policy — Your free VPN should have a strict no-logs policy to keep your torrenting safe.
-None of the VPNs on this list store any of your identifiable data.
+- A strict no-logs policy.
+Your free VPN should have a strict no-logs policy to keep your torrenting safe.
+None of the VPNs on this list store any identifiable data.

-- Enough data — Most free VPNs severely limit data allowances.
-This means that you can only use them for simple activities, like browsing and checking emails.
-However, I made sure that each VPN on this list has a monthly data limit of at least 1 GB, which should be enough to download a couple of small torrent files.
+- Enough data.
+Most free VPNs severely limit data usage.
+These data limits can be quickly exceeded while torrenting.
+That’s why I made sure that each VPN on this list has a monthly data limit of at least 1 GB, which is enough to at least download a couple of small torrent files.

-- Responsive customer support — Your free VPN should offer reliable customer support in case you ever run into problems.
-Live chat is preferred — however, email, contact form, or knowledge base can also work.
-All the free VPNs on this list offer support via at least one of these modes.
+- Responsive customer support.
+Your free VPN should offer reliable customer support in case you ever run into problems.
+Live chat will usually get you the quickest response — however, email, a contact form, or a knowledge base can also work.
+All the free VPNs on this list offer support via at least one of these avenues.